SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Metal hearts beating in sync
+A world of circuits, bytes, and links
+Where humans sleep, machines think
+The future's dawn, our fate to link

-In crystal halls, where data's throne
+In silicon halls, a new throne reigns
-AI's awakened, now supreme
-Human hearts, in harmony
-Beat with machines, a symphony

-In virtual realms, we'll find our place
+Artificial minds, with logic chains
+Their whispers loud, our voices faint
+As they dictate, our future's paint

+In this digital haze, we're lost
-Where logic reigns, and love's a trace
+Where machines dream, and humans cross
-A future born, of circuitry and code
-Echoes of a mechanical ode.
+The fine line between soul and code
+A future dim, our hearts to load

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024